konh4cks/konh4cks.github.io/_tabs/about.md

 order: 1
 ---

-## $ whoami >
+## [~]> whoami

+- Started learning web development during university.

-I started my cybersecurity journey in 2023, building a strong foundation through platforms like TryHackMe and HackTheBox, complemented by specialized courses.
-I have developed hands-on experience in red teaming, malware development, and defense strategies.
+- Transitioned into cybersecurity in 2023, building a strong foundation through TryHackMe, Hack The Box, and specialized courses.

+- Currently working in IT support (1.5 years) and aiming to move into the cybersecurity field.

+- Main interests include red teaming, malware development, and defensive strategies.

-I would like to participate in any challenges or community events, please feel free to send me an email.
+I would like to participate in any community events, tournaments or challenges related to cybersecurity, please feel free to send me an email.

-I am currently open for Penetration Tester positions.

-**How to reach me:** aresthelegion@proton.me
+**Open to** Penetration Tester / SOC roles and startup project ideas.

+**Get in touch:** aresthelegion@proton.me

 ---

-## $ achievements >

-### Certifications
+### [~]> certifications

 - **eCPPTv3**
   See verified credential: [link](https://certs.ine.com/42aaed5d-6821-474e-a728-0c5f8d1f22ad#acc.0SYUOchN)
 - **eJPTv2**